-Their excellent egg laying capability makes them very popular with backyard chicken keepers worldwide.
+Their excellent egg-laying capability makes them very popular with backyard chicken keepers worldwide.

-Dutch Bantams are known to be friendly birds with an active and lively personalities.
+Dutch Bantams are known to be friendly birds with an active and lively personality.
 They often display attachment to their owners, making them extraordinary pet chickens.
 Because of their size, they can be kept in smaller gardens.
 To know how much space they need, check out our ‘Coop size Calculator‘, with a separate indicator for bantam chickens.

 As Bantams are more vulnerable to predators than other chickens, free-ranging them is not the best idea.
 For their safety, it’s best to keep them in an enclosed run, and because of their flying ability, it’s recommended to cover the run with netting or hardware cloth.

 Besides their lovely personality, Dutch Bantams are a joy to watch because of their attractive appearance.